wp-plugins/nextgen-gallery/readme.txt

 == Description ==

-My last and hopefully best plugin for WordPress is a new Gallery plugin called NextGEN Gallery .
-It's named als "NextGeneration" according to the the development of the game consoles .
-More over it should indicate that I (try) to use all new possibilities of the great JQuery and the so called Web 2.0.
-Before I start writing the plugin I study all image and gallery plugins for WordPress, I figure out that some of them are really good and well designed, but I missed a simple and easy administration back end to handle multiple galleries.
+NextGEN Gallery is a full integrated Image Gallery plugin for WordPress with a Flash slideshow option.
+Before I start writing the plugin I study all image and gallery plugins for WordPress, I figure out that some of them are really good and well designed, but I missed a simple and easy administration back end to handle multiple galleries and albums.

+Important Links:

+* <a href="http://nextgen.boelinger.com/" title="Demonstration page">Demonstration</a>
+* <a href="http://alexrabe.boelinger.com/wordpress-plugins/nextgen-gallery/languages/" title="Translation and Language files">Language files</a>
+* <a href="http://alexrabe.boelinger.com/wordpress-plugins/nextgen-gallery/changelog/" title="NextGEN Gallery Changelog">Changelog</a>
+* <a href="http://alexrabe.boelinger.com/wordpress-plugins/nextgen-gallery/faq/" title="NextGEN Gallery FAQ">NextGEN Gallery FAQ</a>
+* <a href="http://wordpress.org/tags/nextgen-gallery" title="Wordpress Support Forum">Support Forum</a>

 = NEW in VERSION 1.0 for WordPress 2.7 =